RayCyr/Project_1/Project_1/README Cloud Security Project.md

   - _TODO: Enter the playbook file._

-This document contains the following details                                                                                                         Description of the Topologu
+This document contains the following details:                                                                                                                1.
+Description of the Topology
-Access Policies
+2. Access Policies
-ELK Configuration
+3. ELK Configuration
-Beats in Use
+4. Beats in Use
-Machines Being Monitored
+5. Machines Being Monitored
-How to Use the Ansible Build
+6. How to Use the Ansible Build

 ### Description of the Topology